 Like humans, cats have their own personalities.
-When your feline is in a good mood you may notice a confident strut with big eyes and a slightly arched back.
-If you witness this then it’s a good time to interact with her.
+When your feline is in a good mood, you may notice a confident strut with big eyes and a slightly arched back.
+If you witness this, it’s a good time to interact with her.

 Cats adore being pet and groomed.
-A good scratching behind their ears, back, and chin will be greatly appreciated both for you and your pet.
-This is because the interaction helps to lower anxiety and bring comfort to both of you.
+You and your pet will greatly appreciate a good scratching behind their ears, back, and chin.
+This is because the interaction helps lower anxiety and comfort both of you.

 Some cats even enjoy being brushed.
 This is not only a good way to keep you interacting, but it helps the health of your pet’s coat.
-This will help to keep down any fleas, ticks, or other insects that get caught in her fur.
+This will help keep down fleas, ticks, or other insects caught in her fur.

 It is also a wonderful way to grow a bond between you before you attempt to play.
 The more you interact with your cat, the easier it will be to train her.
 So really get to know your new friend.

 For instance, a small move such as “shake” would be a good starting point for training your cat.
-Trying grasping your cat’s paw and shaking it.
+Trying to grasp your cat’s paw and shaking it.
 Then give your pet a tasty reward such as chicken, seafood, or beef flavored treats.

 Soon you can let your cat try on their own.
 Just hold out your hand to your cat and speak a command.
 When she places her paw in yours, reward her with a treat.